 In real life, there is no such thing as a perfect wedding.
 Like Murphy’s Law, if something can go wrong, it will.
-So while you meticulously plan every detail, some last minute disasters like broken heels or skin breakouts can threaten to derail your flawless day.
-Worry not, for we have some solutions for things that can go wrong on your wedding day.
+So while you meticulously plan every detail, some last-minute disasters like broken heels or skin breakouts can threaten to derail your flawless day.
+Don’t worry, because we have some expert-level solutions for things that can go wrong on your wedding day.

 1. Blouse too tight

 Stuffed yourself silly with all the sweets?
 It’s not uncommon to literally find yourself ‘bloated with happiness’ and the scale tilting towards a few extra kilos during this time.
-Chances are if you got your saree blouses stitched and ready 3-4 months in advance, you may be caught off guard when it’s time to wear them and you find out that they no longer fit.
+Chances are if you got your saree blouses stitched and ready three to four months in advance, you may be caught off guard when it’s time to wear them and you find out that they no longer fit.

 2. Skin breakout

 The solution: For this problem, prevention is better than cure.
 Stay calm and let others fuss over the details.
-Instead, keep your focus on drinking lots of coconut water, eating fruits and staying away from sweets and oily food a month before.
-If you still see a big zit few days before the wedding, don’t try to pop it yourself.
-Visit a dermatologist for a spot treatment.
+Instead, keep your focus on drinking lots of coconut water, eating fruits, and staying away from sweets and oily food for a month before the wedding.
+If you still see a big zit a few days before the wedding, don’t try to pop it yourself.
+Visit a dermatologist for spot treatment.

 The solution: Drink slowly and stay hydrated through the evening.
-If you still get a headache the next morning, take an over the counter pill.
+If you still get a headache the next morning, take an over-the-counter painkiller.
 Follow this essential detox guide for more quick fixes.

 4. Broken heel

-There’s nothing more heartbreaking than seeing your favourite pair of sandals break, even more so when they match perfectly with your wedding dress.
+There’s nothing more heartbreaking than seeing your favourite pair of sandals break, even more so when they match perfectly with your wedding outfit.

 The solution: We are sure helpful cousins would be more than willing to lend you their heels.
-If not, then ask them for a chewing gum.
-Since it will be difficult to find glue while you are on the stage getting your photos clicked, chewing gum would do just fine for the time being.
+If not, ask them for chewing gum.
+Since it will be difficult to find glue while you are on the stage getting your photos clicked, chewing gum will do just fine.
 Chew 2-3 pieces and paste the broken parts with it.
-It will only hold temporarily so be careful while you are walking.
+It will only hold temporarily, so be careful while you are walking.

 5. Tangled hair

 Back-combed the hell out of your hair last night?
-While you got a splendid hairstyle for the photo shoot, what you didn’t expect was a mass of tangled hair the next day.
-Here’s how you can quickly fix it:
+While you got a splendid hairstyle for the photoshoot, what you didn’t expect was a mass of tangled hair the next day.

 6. Haldi stain

-There’s a reason why brides and grooms-to-be often wear old clothes for the haldi ceremony – so that they can rid of the stained clothes without feeling the pinch.
+There’s a reason why brides and grooms often wear old clothes for the haldi ceremony.
+They do this so that they can get rid of the stained clothes without feeling the pinch.
 But since you bought an elaborate trousseau for all your functions, why should you look dowdy for the haldi?
 Here’s how you can look smart and not worry about removing haldi stains from your clothes.

 The solution: Dab the stain with liquid detergent and let it stay for 20 minutes.
 Wash with cold water.
 If it still doesn’t go away, spray vinegar over it.
 After it dries, expose it to sunlight for a few hours.
 This will oxidise the turmeric.